Feast of the Rosary: History

 Dürer was still working on the painting in September that year, when the Doge, the Patriarch, other Venetian nobles and a number of artists visited Dürer's workshop to see the finished work.
-Dürer later described the visit in a 1523 letter to Nuremberg's Senate, stating that he had declined an offer from the Doge to become official painter to the Republic of Venice the doge had offered him.
+Dürer later described the visit in a 1523 letter to Nuremberg's Senate, stating that he had declined an offer from Doge Leonardo Loredan to become official painter to the Republic of Venice the doge had offered him.
 The artists involved in the visit may have included Giovanni Bellini.

 The work was acquired by emperor Rudolf II in 1606, who moved it to Prague.
 It was assigned to the Strahov Monastery and over the centuries was restored several times, damaging the painted surface.
 It was later moved to the Rudolfinum and then to the National Gallery of the Czech capital.

 Description

 The painting shows the Virgin Mary at the centre, enthroned and holding the Christ Child, with two flying angels holding an elaborated royal crown made of gold, pearls and gems over her; this was a Flemish art scheme already widespread in the German area at the time.
 The throne's backrest is covered with a green drape and by a baldachin which is also held by two flying cherubim.
 A single angel sits at the Virgin's feet playing a lute, an evident homage to Giovanni Bellini's altarpieces.
 Mary is depicted handing out rose garlands to two groups of kneeling worshippers, portrayed in two symmetrical rows at the sides.

 The two rows are headed, on the left, by Pope Julius II (who had approved the German fraternities with a bull in 1474), crowned by the Child and followed by a procession of religious figures; and, on the right, by the German emperor Frederick III (portrayed with the face of his son and patron of Dürer, Maximilian I), crowned by Mary and followed by a procession of lay people.
 Dürer likely based his portrait of the emperor on a drawing by Ambrogio de Predis, who had worked for Maximilian at Innsbruck.
 The pope and the emperor, then considered to be the supreme authorities of the Catholic world, have taken off the papal tiara and the imperial crown respectively and are shown kneeling before the Virgin to receive the Christ Child's blessing.